-In the event that a member fails to cooperate with the SEC, the SEC, by a majority vote its members, shall forthwith suspend said member until the member renders the cooperation required.
+In the event that a member fails to cooperate with the R.S.E.C., the R.S.E.C. by a vote of at least four (4) members shall forthwith suspend said member until the member renders the cooperation required.